Herbs In The Kitchen – How To Use Aromatic Herbs

 How to use Herbs in the Kitchen

 Do you use herbs in the kitchen, or do you season only with salt and pepper?
 Then you should try fresh herbs.
 Culinary herbs give meals the right PEP simply and quickly.
 The roast with an herb crust, the Tabbouleh with fresh mint, or simply tomatoes with mozzarella and Basil taste with the aroma of the herbs differently – spicy and interesting.

 Dried herbs or fresh: which is better?

 Fresh herbs are the spices of life: parsley, chives & co. are small cut and plucked fast in the required quantities.
 A cabbage patch outside or inside makes it possible.
-Grow fresh herbs on the windowsill or in the own herb garden have them always at hand, they can be harvested according to your needs.
-Like your fresh herbs use them skillfully.
+Grow fresh herbs on the windowsill or in your own herb garden.
+Have them always at hand; they can be harvested according to your needs.
+Like your fresh herbs, use them skillfully.
 We have summarized what alternatives there are for you.

 Herbs in the Kitchen: What fits what?

-Who seasons his dishes with fresh, green herbs, needs less salt to taste.
+Who season his dishes with fresh, green herbs needs less salt to taste.
 Because of their high mineral and vitamin content, herbs make an important contribution to a healthy diet.
 To preserve the valuable ingredients, most of the herbs should be used fresh and not heated.
 Herbs should not be crushed or cut before washing, if necessary.

 See also > How to Start an Indoor Garden